Private, In-Home Tutoring in De Queen, Arkansas

-SchoolTutoring Academy’s tutoring programs for De Queen students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for De Queen, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 De Queen Public Schools consist of six schools and 2,521 students.
 There is a primary school with grades PK-2, two elementary schools (one with grades K-6 and the other with 3-5), a middle school comprised of sixth and seventh graders, a junior high school with eighth and ninth grade, and a senior high school (10-12).
 De Queen provides a highly qualified staff to ensure that students receive a top-notch education in a nurturing environment, which will help them to excel in the community and beyond their schooling years.